fmorenovr/goalgos/sort/Readme.md

 * Note: k in PigeonHoleSort means the number of range number.
 * Note: k in RadixSort means the number of range number.
 * Note: k in SpreadSort means the number of range number and d means the digits of the numbers.
+* Notes: Couting sort and Radix sort is only for integers.

 <center>